Menu

 DESERT DRIVE | 22km (one-way; ~1.5 hours)

-The Desert Drive is quite stunning as you drive through gorgeous desert country of red sand dunes, spinifex shrubs and plains.
+The Desert Drive is stunning, cutting through gorgeous desert country of red sand dunes, spinifex shrubs and plains.

 Apparently, someone bored for oil here in 1986 but the bore ended up being used for sub-Artesian water flowing into stock troughs.
-That’s about as much as we could find out about the oil bore…
+That’s about all the history we could find about the oil bore.

 MULGA DRIVE | 71KM (circuit; 3-4 hours)

-We probably enjoyed the Mulga Drive best but you do need to plan a bit more time for this drive.
+We probably enjoyed the Mulga Drive best but you do need to manage your time.
 We left around 3pm and with the sun setting at 5:45pm, we ended up rushing towards the end and got back to our campsite in the dark.

-That said, watching the sunset over the salt plains was terrific!
+That said, watching the sunset over the salt flats was terrific!

 Sunset over the open plains at the end of our drive